History of rapid transit: Oceania

 The five largest Australian cities have suburban railway networks, but all except Perth have long-distance passenger and/or freight traffic on some lines.
-Perth services operate at 5-minute frequency over two suburban-passenger only lines from 2–6 pm, which was the highest frequency of services until the opening of a metro line in Sydney in 2019.
+Transperth services operate at 5-minute frequency over two suburban-passenger only lines from 2–6 pm, which was the highest frequency of services until the opening of the Sydney Metro in 2019.

+In New Zealand, the City Rail Link started construction in 2016, following decades of planning and debate.

 South America

 Brazil

 In Brazil, the first underground rapid transit service opened in 1974 in São Paulo, and now the Metrô carries some 4 million passengers on an average weekday.
 Part of it consists of converted older railways; with stations dating back to the 1880s.
 Underground lines have been built in Rio de Janeiro, Belo Horizonte, Recife, Porto Alegre and in the Federal District, serving the federal capital Brasília and its immediate surroundings.

 Chile

 Metro de Santiago is the metro system serving Santiago, the capital of the Republic of Chile.
 It is a network of five lines with a total of 85 stations, and the only South American rubber tired metro.